cyberark/conjur/design/templates/solution_design.md

 [//]: # "How will the design of this solution impact backwards compatibility?
 Address how you are going to handle backwards compatibility, if necessary"

 ## Affected Components
-[//]: # "List all components that will be affected by your solution [Conjur OSS, Conjur Enterprise, clients, integrations, etc.] and elaborate on the impacts"
+[//]: # "List all components that will be affected by your solution [Conjur Open Source, Conjur Enterprise, clients, integrations, etc.] and elaborate on the impacts"
 [//]: # "This list should include all downstream components that will need to be updated to consume new releases as these changes are implemented"

 ## Test Plan